Historic Sites of Manitoba: Canadian National Railway Station / Dauphin Rail Museum (101 First Street NW, Dauphin)

 Dauphin Canadian Northern Railway Station, Manitoba Historic Resources Branch

-This page was prepared by Tim Worth, Christian Cassidy, and Gordon Goldsborough.
+This page was prepared by Tim Worth, Christian Cassidy, George Penner, and Gordon Goldsborough.

 Back to top of page